VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

-## Chapter 1
-# The Contoso Conference Management System
+# Chapter 1: The Contoso Conference Management System

-*The starting point: Where have we come from, what are we taking, and who is coming with us?*
+The starting point: Where have we come from, what are we taking, and who is coming with us?

 This chapter introduces a fictitious company named Contoso.
 It describes Contoso's plans to launch the Contoso Conference Management System, a